 A rebote is an elastic step which returns to the origin.
 Alteración is a rebote which pivots and releases at a different point than the origin.

-Voleo Circular maximize front and back projections during a pivot.
-Voleo Linear maximize front, back, and side projections.
+Voleo Circular maximizes front and back projections during a pivot.
+Voleo Linear maximizes front, back, and side projections.

 Ganchos hook a voleo through the partner's leg or around the body.

-A salta is a situation in which the Revel's weight is off of both of her feet.
-This could be a jump, lift, drag, or sostenida.
+Salta is a situation in which the Revel's weight is off of both of her feet (jump, lift, drag, sostenida...).

 Until the mid-1990s, tango was understood in groups of steps, or sequences.
 The Cochabamba Investigation Group analyzed tango and identified the basic Elements, from which dancers can compose.

-Dancing from the Elements empowers dancers to to express every music, challenge partners to maintain intense concentration, and use space skillfully for better floorcraft.
+Dancing from the Elements empowers dancers to increase their vocabulary, challenge partners to maintain intense concentration, and use space skillfully for better floorcraft.
 Improvisation skills are essential to navigating crowded dance floors and dancing on diverse music.